-I am an Assistant Professor in International Studies at Centro de Investigación y Docencia Económicas (CIDE) in Mexico City and a Research Affiliate with the Violence and Transitional Justice Lab at the University of Notre Dame.
+I am an Assistant Professor in International Studies at Centro de Investigación y Docencia Económicas (CIDE) in Mexico City, a Fellow with the Mexican National Council of Science and Technology (CONACYT), and a Research Affiliate with the Violence and Transitional Justice Lab at the University of Notre Dame.
 I hold a PhD in political science from the University of Notre Dame, where I was also a PhD fellow at the Kellogg Institute for International Studies.
-My research, focusing on conflict termination, security sector reform, and criminal violence, has been published in the Journal of Peace Research.
+My research, focusing on conflict termination, security sector reform, and criminal violence, has been published in the Journal of Peace Research and is forthcoming at Sociological Methods and Research.

 I am currently involved in two interrelated lines of research connected to these topics.
 I explore the conditions under which police reform contributes to the respect of human rights and crime reduction in post-conflict and democratic societies.
 In a series of articles I explore a variety of determinants of police violence.
 A recent project, combining extensive fieldwork and survey experiments, explores the determinants of public opinion support for punitive security policies.
 This research is funded by a grant from the Uruguayan Agency for Research and Innovation and the Uruguayan Ministry of Interior.
 In a separate collaborative project I seek to understand how transitional justice mechanisms can break cycles of impunity during democratic transitions and reduce criminal violence post-transition.
 Relatedly, I conduct research on the determinants of organized criminal behavior.
 Within this line of research, I focus on the role of the security apparatus in increasing or decreasing violent criminal responses, as well as other criminal behavior such as market capture.